Raaz 3: The Third Dimension: Marketing

 Raaz 3 was promoted on the Sony TV show C.I.D.
 Bipasha Basu and Esha Gupta promoted the film by making an appearance on a special episode of CID, which aired on 2 September 2012.

-Although, the film was originally planned to release on 31 August 2012 alongside Barfi! and Joker, it was later delayed to avoid clashing with any other big film.
+Although, the film was originally planned to be released on 31 August 2012 alongside Barfi! and Joker, it was later delayed to avoid clashing with any other big film.
 Raaz 3 was banned for release in UAE, although is being kept under review for the adult content included in the film.

 Soundtrack

 The film's music was composed by Jeet Gannguli and Rashid Khan, while the lyrics were penned by Devendra Singh, Sanjay Masoomm and Kumaar.

 Release

 Raaz 3 released in India and overseas on 7 September 2012.
-Raaz 3 is India's second-ever 3D horror movie.
-The movie released in stereoscopic 3D, Imax 3D and 3D worldwide.
-There are more 3D prints of the movie than its 2D version.
+The film was released in stereoscopic 3D, Imax 3D and 3D worldwide.
 Raaz 3 is the biggest release for an Emraan Hashmi film as it released on over 2000 screens in India, including in its 3D format.
-This movie is Emraan Hashmi's first ever 3D movie.
-The movie received an Adult Certificate from the Censor Board of India without any cuts.
+The film received an Adult Certificate from the Censor Board of India without any cuts.